raphaeljcm/rocket.q/README.md

 3. Now, it will run and create the DB LOCALLY automatically, to have a better experience use Mongo DB Compass

 ## Changes
 I have been studying backend for a while and this project helped me to practice everything.
-Rocketseat gave everything working fine so what I did was made a refactoring and put all my knolege into it.
+Rocketseat gave everything working fine so what I did was made a refactoring and put all my knowledge into it.
 I made updates on the frontend and also on the backend as follows:
 - Put everything the way I like
 - Architeture, I changed it completely to something I find it easy to understand
 - The database, they used SQL Lite, I changed it to MongoDB